ermannog/EmailHackedChecker/README.md

 # HackedEmailsChecker
-This tool checking if a email address or a email adresses list is positive for any breach
+This tool checking if a email address or a list of email adresses is positive for any breach